mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 To request datagram support the client sends H3_DATAGRAM SETTINGS parameter with a value of 1 {{!I-D.ietf-masque-h3-datagram}}.
-Datagram suppot MUST only be requested when the QUIC datagram extension {{!I-D.ietf-quic-datagram}} was successfully negotiated during the QUIC handshake.
+Datagram support MUST only be requested when the QUIC datagram extension {{!I-D.ietf-quic-datagram}} was successfully negotiated during the QUIC handshake.